Yuxing-Wang-THU/SurveyBrainBody/README.md

 </details>

 # :five: Theoretical and Experimental Analysis of Embodied Co-Design
-<b>TLDR: Papers that investigates the synergy of Brain, Body, and Environment.</b>
+<b>TLDR: Papers that investigates the synergy among Brain, Body, and Environment.</b>

 <details>
 <summary>References (Click to expand ⬇️)</summary>